An introduction to mechanical railway signalling

 One change which won't be so obvious to said casual observer is the manner in which the trains are controlled on the lines that are left.
 Once a familiar part of the railway landscape, the signal box is now a rarity indeed.
 A few remain, their short-term future arising from the financial woes of Railtrack and Network Rail, their most recent custodians.
 Perhaps not yet in danger of extinction but surely on borrowed time.

-Where once there were over two hundred there is now one - a “Power Box”, itself over forty-five years old.
-Derby power box controls trains from Wichnor to Wingfield, Draycott to Drakelow and all in between.
+Where once there were over two hundred there is now one — a “Power Signal Box” (or PSB), itself just short of 50 years old.
+Derby Power Box controls trains from Wichnor to Wingfield, Draycott to Drakelow and all in between.
 Though, of course, there is a lot less in between than there once was.

 This article seeks to shed some light on the development of the railway signalling around Derby, both from a technical and a social perspective.